In this chapter various relevant concepts and definitions are introduced, and will be used throughout the course.

 Over the years we have developed a basic Units Survival Kit (for the SI challenged) in order to help convert between the USCS (English) system and the SI (International) system of units, as well as to develop a feel for the magnitudes of the various units.

-we all know (from reading our speedometers) that 50 mph is equivalent
+(from reading our speedometers) that 50 mph is equivalent to 80

 1. What is the accuracy of this conversion?